ptrkbrgmn/major-meteor/README.md

 Navigation links in `MainLayout.astro` make it easy to compare the three data loading strategies side by side.
 Each list item also embeds the interactive like button island to highlight selective hydration.

-At a glance, the project is a teaching / demo app for SSR strategies, streaming, and islands architecture in Astro.
+At a glance, the project is a teaching / demo app for Astro data delivery strategies (SSR, internal API abstraction, streaming defer, SSG) and islands architecture.

 ## File Structure